acdibble/til/webassembly/memory-management.md

 )
 ```

-After exporting the memory, we can access the memory as an exported member on
+After exporting the memory, the memory can be accessed as an exported member on
 the WASM instance and combine it with a Uint32Array to enable direct reading and
 writing directly to the instance's memory: